thijmen38/Earthy-Group2/docs/design.md

 To start a grid of 1.2m x 1.2m was considered, derived from a standard corridor width size and minimum area for one person.
 Therefore, each functional area was adjusted to a multiple of this grid size.

-An excel table was created to input the heirarchy of spaces (from the depth chart in an ascending order) and their area dimensions (from the program of requirements).
-This excel is used to import these inputs into the Grasshopper environment.
+An excel table was created to input the hierarchy of spaces (from the depth chart in an ascending order) and their area dimensions (from the program of requirements).
+As seen in image below, the excel is used to import these inputs into the Grasshopper environment.

 ![ExcelInputGD](img/ExcelInputGD.png)
+*Fig: Spatial parameters translated as inputs into an excel sheet for the gradient descent tool*

 The flowchart explains the pseudo code used to develop this tool.